 Much of the literature discussed in this article is organized around particular approaches, both defenses and criticisms.
 I have distinguished what I view as the more prominent approaches from others that have been developed, but which seem to me less promising or which have received less scholarly notice.
 But one should recognize that this distinction is somewhat arbitrary, while there are also alternative ways contributions to the literature can be organized.
 In addition, I have attempted to include both important, recognized contributions and some more recent pieces that seem particularly interesting.
 Many important discussions of political obligation are chapters in books or articles in collections.
 These are listed separately, which means that some books appear more than once.

 Among the many books on political obligation, Simmons 1979, Klosko 2005, Horton 2010, and Knowles 2010 provide overviews of the subject and are especially useful as introductions.
-Edmundson 1999 and Sanders and Narveson 1996 collect important article-length contributions to recent debates and, among the many article-length overviews of the subject, Green 2002 and Klosko 2011 are especially sophisticated and useful.
+Edmundson 1999 and Sanders and Narveson 1996 collect important article-length contributions to recent debates and, among the many article-length overviews of the subject, Green 2002 and Klosko 2011 are especially useful.

 Green, Leslie.
 “Law and Obligations.”
 In The Oxford Handbook of Jurisprudence and Philosophy of Law.
 Edited by Jules Coleman and Scott Shapiro, 514–547.
 Oxford: Oxford University Press, 2002.